How to Leverage the Extended Tax Deadline to Save

-The extended tax deadline has given most taxpayers an extra three months to file and make any payments needed.
+The extended tax deadline has given many taxpayers extra time to file and make any payments needed.
 Here's how you can use that time to save and be ready to file by the new deadline.

-There's a lot you can do with an extra three months.
+There's a lot you can do with the extra time.
 If you currently have enough to pay the taxes that you owe, it's often best to pay as soon as possible so you can rest easy and not think about taxes again until next year.
 You probably shouldn't use the money you had set aside to cover any other expenses or purchases.
-There isn't a plan currently to extend the deadline again, and if you spend that money now, there's no guarantee you'll have the funds come July.
+There isn't a plan currently to extend the deadline again, and if you spend that money now, there's no guarantee you'll have the funds come tax day.

 - individual retirement accounts (IRAs),